Brendan-McGrath/Lua-unit-converter/README.md

     - [ ] Luminosity
 - [ ] Handle compounded units ( such as kg/h -> lb/m )
 - [ ] Handle variety of names for one unit, such as 'Kilogram', 'Kilo Gram', and 'KiLoGrAm' for 'kg'
+- [ ] Collect usage statistics for reference